Important Points to Remember and Share with Your Treasurer

 Members in a common household: When two or more members reside in the same household, the full PMP is charged for the first member and one-half PMP for each additional member.

-The billing that Leagues receive at the beginning of the fiscal year reflects the amount due for the entire current fiscal year at the PMP rate voted by delegates to the LWVUS convention.
-This invoice takes into account the special cases listed above for which your League pays part or no PMP at all.
-Leagues receive balance forward statements each quarter, until the PMP obligation is paid in full.
+The billing that your League has received reflects the amount due for the entire current fiscal year at the PMP rate voted by delegates to the LWVUS convention.
+The invoice you have received takes into account the special cases listed above for which your League pays part or no PMP at all.
+You will receive balance forward statements each quarter, until the PMP obligation is paid in full.
 The quarterly balance forward statement indicates payments made and the total now due or credit balance, if any.
-If you have questions regarding your PMP invoice, please contact Yancy Jimenez at 202-263-1324.

 PMP should be paid in full at the beginning of the fiscal year, or on a regular quarterly basis in July, October, January and April.
 Balance forward statements will be sent to those who pay quarterly.